 What is a belt lipectomy?

 A belt lipectomy is a surgical procedure usually performed to remove excess skin and fat and reshape the waistline, hips, buttocks, and thighs.
-Also known as the lower body lift, the procedure enhances the contours of the abdomen, the waist, and the hip to give your body a firm and youthful appearance.
+Also known as the lower body lift, the procedure enhances the contours of the abdomen, the waist, and the hip to give your body a firm and sculpted appearance.

 Am I a good candidate for Belt Lipectomy Procedure?